Azure/azure-sdk-for-c/sdk/samples/iot/README.md

     <p>

     Two device twin properties are supported in this sample:
     - A desired property named `targetTemperature` with a `double` value for the desired temperature.
     - A reported property named `maxTempSinceLastReboot` with a `double` value for the highest temperature reached since device boot.

-    To send a device twin desired property message, select your device's Device Twin tab in the Azure IoT Explorer.
+    <b>To send a device twin desired property message:</b> Select your device's "Device Twin" tab in the Azure IoT Explorer.
 Add the property `targetTemperature` along with a corresponding value to the `desired` section of the device twin JSON.
-Select Save to update the document and send the twin message to the device.
+Select "Save" to update the document and send the twin message to the device.

     ```json
     "properties": {